Skip to main content

 Spark job example

-For Standard (Single) and High Availability (HA) types, the resource manager and namenode values differ in the workflow, and there are differences in the values passed through spark-opts.
-Please be cautious of these differences when executing.
+In Standard (Single) and High Availability (HA) configurations, the resource manager and name node values differ, along with the values passed via spark-opts.

 workflow.xml